vultisig/docs/user-actions/managing-your-vault/vault-backup.md

 [![](../../.gitbook/assets/TwitterVideoThumbnail.jpeg)](https://twitter.com/iceman00008/status/1824686908368412732/video/1)

-_Click on the above Image to watch a explanation Video on Twitter_
+_Click on the above image to watch an explanation video on Twitter_

 In the app, navigate to `Settings` and proceed to `Vault Settings`.\
 Select `Backup`, enter an optional backup encryption password and proceed with `Save`.\